AI Workshop: learn to build apps with AI →

 const isSmallScreen = useMediaQuery({ query: '(max-width: 1224px)' })

-This is a simple example of breakpoints I found on the component’s home page, and they worked fine for my needs.
+This is a simple breakpoint example I found on the package’s home page, and they worked fine for my needs.

 I used it in a layout component in this way: